MarkHedleyJones/markhedleyjones.github.io/docs/_posts/2023-07-05-note-execute-on-update.md

 title:  "Execute command on file update"
 date:   2023-07-04
 permalink: /notes/execute-on-update
-description: "(automatically re-run your scripts on save)"
+description: "- automatically re-run a script when you save it"
 ---

 When developing scripts, the following can save a lot of time switching between terminal windows to re-run your script after making changes.